Needham Reiterates ADTRAN Holdings (ADTN) Buy Recommendation

 What is the Fund Sentiment?

 There are 4 funds or institutions reporting positions in ADTRAN Holdings.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to ADTN is 1.12%, an increase of 83.58%.
-Total shares owned by institutions increased in the last three months by 27.48% to 167K shares.
-The put/call ratio of ADTN is 0.69, indicating a bullish outlook.
+This is a decrease of 1 owner(s) or 20.00% in the last quarter.
+Average portfolio weight of all funds dedicated to ADTN is 1.12%, an increase of 108.46%.
+Total shares owned by institutions increased in the last three months by 25.56% to 167K shares.
+The put/call ratio of ADTN is 0.81, indicating a bullish outlook.

 What are Other Shareholders Doing?